Harry Kane: Exhibition to explore England captain's rise to the top

 - Published

-The Golden Boot awarded to Harry Kane at the 2018 World Cup and his MBE are to go on display as part of an exhibition about the England striker.
+Harry Kane's career from grassroots football to playing in the World Cup is being celebrated with an exhibition that aims to inspire children.

-Harry Kane: I want to play football will look at the life of the London-born star and the work and resilience he required to reach the top.
+Harry Kane: I want to play football looks at the life of the London-born star and the work and resilience he required to reach the top.

-It will be held at the Museum of London which said it hoped to inspire people to "never give up on their dreams".
+Held at the Museum of London, it aims to inspire people to "never give up on their dreams".

-Kane, who will help curate the display, said he was "delighted" to be involved.
+Kane, who helped curate the display, said he was delighted to be involved.

+Among the objects on display include the Golden Boot awarded to him at the 2018 World Cup and his MBE.

-The Spurs star was born in Chingford, east London, close to where the Tottenham Hotspur stadium now is.
+The Spurs star was born in Chingford, east London, close to the current Tottenham Hotspur stadium.

 He began playing with local youth clubs Ridgeway Rovers and Gladstone Rangers and later joined Tottenham, while also having stints at the likes of Leyton Orient and Millwall.

+Our free display Harry Kane: I want to play football is now OPEN!— Museum of London (@MuseumofLondon) May 21, 2022

+It’s packed with personal items, family photos and iconic objects that document Harry’s career so far. pic.twitter.com/yCSv9vau7Q

-Among the objects to be featured will be family photos provided by the Tottenham striker, the armband from his first game as England captain and shirts from throughout his career, including the one worn on his England debut.
+Other objects on display include family photos provided by the Tottenham striker, the armband from his first game as England captain and shirts from throughout his career, including the one worn on his England debut.

-There will also be a changing room space where visitors can discover what gets included on Kane's playlist to inspire him before a match, while the striker will also provide insights into the setbacks, resilience and successes that have made up his career.
+A changing room space where visitors can discover what gets included on Kane's playlist to inspire him before a match has been set up.

-Exhibition curator Zeynep Kuşsan said the museum had chosen to feature the Spurs forward because he had "worked his way through grassroots football" and "it's important to highlight this story and how important work is at grassroots".
+Exhibition curator Zeynep Kuşsan said: "We wanted to celebrate Harry's story and document his career but also take the grassroots element of his journey through football and bring it to the exhibition.

+"I want children to feel inspired and no matter how difficult it can get to achieve their dreams, it is possible for them to get to where they want to be."

 Kane said he got involved after the museum "got in touch and wanted a Londoner to inspire young children to be their best".